Martin Luther King Jr. Outpatient Center: Problems surface again

 Despite initially upbeat official reports from hospital officials, King–Harbor found itself under public criticism once again after different stories ran in both the Los Angeles Times and LA Weekly in late May 2007 citing serious lapses in care, one of which was fatal, at the renamed hospital.
 In particular, the case of patient Edith Isabel Rodriguez, who bled to death on the emergency room floor after being ignored for 45 minutes, became a cause célèbre of the failures and bureaucratic indifference of King–Harbor as well as political and health leaders in Los Angeles, creating or reinforcing fears that the healthcare system could not take care of people in a time of dire need.
 In response to public outcry, the chairman of the U.S. Senate Finance Committee, Senator Max Baucus (D-Mont.) asked federal regulators to address how they will protect patients at King–Harbor in light of "horrific" and "appalling" lapses in patient care.

 The news reports prompted a multi-day inspection by state and federal officials, and on June 7, 2007, federal health officials declared that King–Harbor had put emergency department patients in "immediate jeopardy" of harm or death, that it remained in violation of the Emergency Medical Treatment and Active Labor Act, and gave it 23 days to fix the problems or lose federal funding once and for all.
 During the inspection, CMS found that 17 patients, among 60 whose cases were reviewed, received substandard care at the hospital.
 If the problems were resolved in that timeline, the hospital still could have lost its federal certification because it had failed to meet the terms of a March agreement with the U.S. Centers for Medicare and Medicaid Services.
-Despite multiple threats from the government, experts in hospital accreditation cite the federal government's relatively tempered response due to the hospital's unique history and special standing in the community, as well as its support from African American politicians.
+Despite multiple threats from the government, experts in hospital accreditation attribute the federal government's relatively tempered response to the hospital's unique history and special standing in the community, as well as its support from African American politicians.